Geographica: Ascribed date

 Most of the events of the life of Augustus mentioned by Strabo occurred 31–7 BC with a gap 6 BC – 14 AD, which can be interpreted as an interval after first publication in 7 BC.
 Then in 19 AD a specific reference dates a passage: he said that the Carni and Norici had been at peace since they were "stopped ... from their riotous incursions ...." by Drusus 33 years ago, which was 15 BC, dating the passage to the summer 19 AD.
 The latest event mentioned is the death of Juba at no later than 23 AD, when Strabo was in his 80s.
 These events can be interpreted as a second edition unless he saved all his notes and wrote the book entirely after the age of 80.
 Dueck concludes that the Geography was written between AD 18–24.

 Composition

-Strabo is his own best expounder of his principles of composition:In short, this book of mine should be ... useful alike to the statesman and to the public at large – as was my work on History. ...
+Strabo is his own best proponent of his principles of composition:In short, this book of mine should be ... useful alike to the statesman and to the public at large – as was my work on History. ...
 And so, after I had written my Historical Sketches ...
 I determined to write the present treatise also; for this work is based on the same plan, and is addressed to the same class of readers, and particularly to men of exalted stations in life. ... in this work also I must leave untouched what is petty and inconspicuous, and devote my attention to what is noble and great, and to what contains the practically useful, or memorable, or entertaining. ...
 For it, too, is a colossal work, in that it deals with the facts about large things only, and wholes ....